-The Merit Mentoring & Professional Network is entering its second year as a new initiative from Fall 2022, sponsored by the College of Liberal Arts and Sciences.
+The Merit Mentoring & Professional Network is entering its third year as a new initiative from Fall 2022, sponsored by the College of Liberal Arts and Sciences.
 This includes an LAS 199 course experience which is designed to provide professional development, peer mentoring, as well as research and other pre-professional experiences to students in disciplines served by the Merit Program (chemical sciences, biological sciences, and mathematics).
 We are looking for graduate students and upper-level undergraduate students in these areas who may be interested in serving as mentors to freshman and sophomore students this fall.
 This involves a small weekly time commitment starting in the second eight weeks of the fall semester and continuing on to the spring based on your interest.
 Mentors will be paid.

 Requirements & Responsibilities:

-• Requirements: junior or senior undergraduate student or graduate student in chemical sciences, biological sciences, or mathematics at the start of the Fall 2023 semester
+- Requirements: junior or senior undergraduate student or graduate student in chemical sciences, biological sciences, or mathematics at the start of the Fall 2024 semester

-• Scheduling: Available Mondays from 3-5 pm during the second eight weeks of the semester to attend the class and for the weekly mentor check-in meeting.
+- Scheduling: Available Mondays from 3-5 pm during the second eight weeks of the semester to attend the class and for the weekly mentor check-in meeting.
 This has the potential to continue into the spring semester.

-• What you’ll do: Work to establish a community of Merit scholars by leading or co-leading discussion groups of 4-6 first and second year undergraduate students regarding adjusting to college, career advice, research, and academics.
+- What you’ll do: Work to establish a community of Merit scholars by leading or co-leading discussion groups of 4-6 first and second year undergraduate students regarding adjusting to college, career advice, research, and academics.
 We will provide training and prompts to get you started and you will also add your own experiences.

-• Payment: $300/semester stipend (estimated at $18/hour)
+- Payment: $300/semester stipend (estimated at $18/hour)

-Fill out this online form if you are interested in being a Merit MPN Mentor in Fall 2023.
+Fill out this online form if you are interested in being a Merit MPN Mentor in Fall 2024.

 If you are selected to be a mentor, we will get back to you with more information before the start of the course.
+The number of mentors selected will vary based on student enrollment and undergraduate student majors.

 Other notes: